mbarkhau/lib3to6/README.md

-The main motivation for this project is to be able to use `mypy` without sacrificing compatability to older versions of python.
+The main motivation for this project is to be able to use `mypy` without sacrificing compatibility to older versions of python.

 ```python
 # my_module/__init__.py